Are you accepting new bookings?

 If you have an existing reservation and need assistance in rescheduling or cancelling your reservation, please send us an e-mail to firstname.lastname@example.org or telephone with your request and we will contact you as soon as possible.
 We recommend that guests who have booked through an online platform, travel agencies or other third-party providers contact their booking provider for further assistance.

 What are you doing if a guest or staff member become unwell?

 If employees or an immediate family member does not feel well, the order is to stay at home and clarify any medical condition before returning to work.
-If an employee presents with Covid-19 related symptoms while in the workplace they will be brought by a Covid-19 leader to the isolation area and the authorities notified.
+If an employee presents with Covid-19 related symptoms while in the workplace they will be brought by a Covid-19 leader to the isolation area and the guidelines will be followed.

-Should a guest present with any symptoms of or feel unwell during their stay, we kindly ask them to stay in their room and contact local health authorities, who will provide further instructions and assist with medical needs.
-We ask any guest who is feeling unwell to telephone Front Desk and inform them.
+Should a guest present with any symptoms of or feel unwell during their stay, we kindly ask them to stay in their room and phone the front desk who will provide you with further guidance.

 Common symptoms of coronavirus include: